-Having experience in the field of General Engineering and Helicopter Maintenance since last 30 years.
+Having experience in the field of General Engineering and Aircraft Maintenance since last 30 years.
 Have done numerous machine inspections, assessments and repairs in all these years.

 Disclosure of Valuer's Interest

 I, Umang Ashwin Patel hereby declare that - I have no interest, either direct or indirect, in subject asset.
 Further to state that I do not have relation or any connection with Promoters or Directors or any officer of the client company, directly or indirectly.
 Further to state that I am independent and in no way related to any officials of Company.